 - Add 2 cloves of diced garlic and saute for 1 minute with the mushrooms and vegetables.

-- Add 2 Lbs extra lean ground beef to the same skillet.
+- Add 2 Lbs extra lean ground beef to the same skillet vegetables were in.
 Sauté over medium-high heat until hamburger is no longer pink.
 Drain the greasy liquid from the meat.

 *Note: You could use ground lamb or ground turkey instead of beef.
 Or you could use lamb shoulder, chopped in bit-size pieces.
 Traditionally leftover roast beef was also used to make this dish.
 There is a strong association of "Shepherds Pie" with lamb not beef.
 I modified this recipe which originally used ground lamb.
 Technically, this is a "Cottage Pie."